OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 I don’t explain how to build the PetClinic application in this post.
 If you are new to building Java applications, we have a number of [guides](https://octopus.com/docs/guides?application=java) which include step-by-step instructions to setup CI/CD pipelines for various tools.
 :::

 For both the sequential and rolling deployment processes, the PetClinic application and [MySQL](https://www.mysql.com/) database are hosted in [Google Cloud](https://cloud.google.com/gcp).
-All of the infrastructure including the servers, load balancer and databases are re-created regularly using [Runbooks](https://octopus.com/docs/operations-runbooks).
+All of the infrastructure used in these examples, including the servers, load balancer and databases are re-created regularly using [Operations Runbooks](https://octopus.com/docs/operations-runbooks).

 ### Some caveats

+One of the main goals for this post is to show how you can reduce downtime for an existing application by taking a few small, practical steps.

 It’s important to highlight that this post won’t cover every element required for a zero-downtime deployment.
 It makes some assumptions about the application set-up: